1Paragon/Practicecopy/README.md

-this is a practice spa
+this is a final practice spa